willingc/collaboratool/meta-features.md

  * VMs:

-   - A fixed, versioned VM provided each semester for classes and workshops
+   - A fixed, versioned VM provided each semester as a binary image for classes and workshops

    -  Ideally, the same VM usable for research, with functionality for parallel computing and provisioned such that it can be used as the VM for virtual cluster nodes